BananaSupreme/Willow/Docs/Command_Processing_Module_TODO.md

   floated
 - We should certainly look into caching repeated commands, no point in processing a sentatnce twice if the user said the same thing.
+- A warning for the user that commands have become equivilant could be nice, but we can also apply a general warning when the user